 - 1. Skill gaps and recommended measures are listed in Table 1. - 2.
-New skills and skills to be updated for occupation profiles are listen in Table 4 and 5. - 3.
-We recommend a European certificate of Higher Standard as a supplement to the minimum training according to IMO STCW. - 4.
+New skills and skills to be updated for occupation profiles are listen in Table 1 and 2. - 3.
+We recommend to consider a European certificate of Higher Standard as a supplement to the minimum training according to IMO STCW. - 4.
 We recommend an up-skill module package - Up-skill modules package for maritime professionals.
-We suggest course modules fulfil the industry's needs, such as digital, language, and social literacy, as well as ship finance, law, insurance, and management competence as described in Table 2 and Table 3. - The sum of IMO STCW and course packages should correspond to a BSc degree and include in the Bologna qualification framework. - The IMO STCW training is implemented differently among the member states in Europe and the recommended course packages may have different content and volume. - 5.
+We suggest course modules that fulfil the industry's needs, primarily green/sustainable skills, digital skills, language, leadership and social competency, as well as ship finance, law, insurance, and management competence as described in Table 2 and Table 3. - The IMO STCW and additional course packages should either lead to a a BSc degree or be credited with ECTS towards a BSc/MSc degree (in line with the Bologna qualification framework). - The IMO STCW training is implemented differently among the member states in Europe and the recommended course packages may have different content and volume. - 5.
 We recommend advanced skill training to realise the maritime industries innovation potential - The future maritime activity will integrate people and digital technology in a way that transform how we operate and interact.
 A new operation paradigm needs to be created to meet these challenges.
 The key future skill gaps are green shipping skills, digital skills, and operation in highly digital systems. - We suggest that, if Europe aims to play a leading role in the future shipping industry, the human factor will still be a key, but it is a need for a body that can act fast and bring training at the level of the technology development. - It is a need, among the European member states and the national Maritime Authorities, to approve new technologies and new operations paradigms. - 6.
-We recommend using VR, AR, simulator-based learning, and other techniques to support the development of future skillsets.
+We recommend exploring novel technologies to deliver training in a more flexible fashion where crews on ships may participate such as VR, AR and other distributed technologies